KeyValueSoftwareSystems/react-multi-selection-ui/README.md

 This release includes breaking changes, new features, and updates.
 Please read this document carefully before upgrading

 ### Breaking Changes

 - `productList` prop is renamed to `options` with an additional checked item in the object
 - `zeroState` prop is deprecated
--  Major changes in the UI behaviour
+-  Major changes in the UI behavior

+### Migration Steps

+- `options` props can be used to pass the list
+- `searchPlaceholder` is replaced with `placeholder`
+- `renderEmptyItem` can be used to pass the empty state component
+- `setSelectedValues` is replaced with `onItemClick`

 ## Props